What to feed kittens

 Between four and 12 months, their growth slows but your kitten will still have a high energy requirement as they begin to explore their surroundings, while their body continues to grow and they develop muscle mass.
 However, their digestive system is still maturing, so choose an energy-dense, highly digestible food that gives them everything they need.

 Although there are perceived benefits to feeding your kitten a "raw food" diet—that is, one that consists of uncooked meat mixed with other ingredients at home—it is important to understand the risks this may pose to your kitten's health.

-Firstly, homemade food without specific, professional nutritional calculations does not guarantee the adequate balance of nutrients essential to growth.
-A majority of homemade preparations tend to be deficient in at least one of several key nutrients.
-Furthermore, a raw food can be contaminated by bacteria or other toxic elements that can cause food poisoning.
+First, homemade food without specific, professional nutritional calculations does not guarantee the adequate balance of nutrients essential for growth.
+The majority of homemade preparations tend to be deficient in at least one of several key nutrients.
+Furthermore, raw food can be contaminated by bacteria that can cause food poisoning.